The Triphasic Model of Love: An Adaptation to the State of FLOW

 Dust into Dust, and under Dust, to lie,

-And yet, even as Khayyam anticipated the silence of dust, love has proved him wrong.
+And yet, even as Khayyam foresaw the silence of dust, love has proved him wrong.

-It is love that lets us still hear Khayyam's voice after a thousand years, even as his body lies beneath the dust.
+It is love that allows us to still hear Khayyam’s voice after a thousand years.

-It is love that makes the words of Rumi pulse with life centuries after his passing.
+It is love that makes Rumi’s words pulse with life centuries after his death.

-It is love that grants immortality to every song, every poem, every act of kindness that reverberates beyond a single lifetime.
+It is love that grants immortality to every poem, every song, every act of kindness that reverberates beyond a single life.

-And perhaps, if we step out from the imagined frame of death and live through the eyes of the soul immersed in love, we will realize:
+And perhaps, if we step out of the imagined frame of death and live through the eyes of the soul immersed in love, we will finally understand:

 We have always been immortal.